 Pumpkin Cobbler is a simple dessert that's bursting with cozy flavors.
 With a soft, pumpkin cake on top and a decadent, caramel sauce on the bottom, this dish is perfect for fall! #cobbler #pumpkincobbler #cobblerrecipe #pumpkindessert #thanksgivingdessert #falldessert

-Pumpkin Cobbler is my latest discovery in a long line of pumpkin adoration.
-A deliciously sweet and rich pumpkin dessert that is part cobbler, part cake, part crisp, part pumpkin pie, and all about decadence in an easy form is a must for this pumpkin recipe season.
+Pumpkin Cobbler is my latest discovery in a long line of pumpkin adoration, a dessert that’s part cobbler, part cake, part crisp, part pumpkin pie, and entirely indulgent.

-The combination of two of my all-time favorite things into one dessert just sounds decadent!
+The combination of two of my all-time favorite things into one dessert had me hooked before the first bite.

 Pumpkin Cobbler is a simple dessert that's bursting with cozy flavors.
 With a soft, pumpkin cake on top and a decadent, caramel sauce on the bottom, this dish is perfect for fall! #cobbler #pumpkincobbler #cobblerrecipe #pumpkindessert #thanksgivingdessert #falldessert